True North Equine Veterinary Services

 Devoted to improving the health and well-being of equine patients, from backyard companions to elite athletes of all disciplines, using integrative medicine.

-True North Equine is a collaborative effort between Dr. Hancock of former Rectortown Equine Clinic, Dr. Megan Mathias, and Dr. Lynne Johnson of Commonwealth Equine Medical & Dental Services.
+True North Equine is a collaborative effort between Dr. Hancock of former Rectortown Equine Clinic and Dr. Megan Mathias.
 We offer the best methods of conventional and complementary medicine to enhance performance, improve quality of life, and foster the horse-rider bond.
 We strive to go beyond a strictly business relationship by welcoming owners and their horses into our practice family.
 We operate with utmost integrity and open-mindedness, and clients can trust that in our practice, the well-being of the horse always comes first.

 Ann-Marie Hancock, DVM, EDO

 Ann-Marie Hancock was raised in the San Francisco Bay Area of Northern California, where she was active in Pony Club and competed in lower level three day eventing horse trials.
 Ann-Marie completed her studies at Colorado State University in Fort Collins, Colorado, graduating with a BS in Equine Science, an MS in Anatomy and Neurobiology and a DVM in 2003.

 Dr. Hancock purchased Rectortown Equine Clinic in 2013 and after several successful years decided to embark on a new endeavor.
 She relocated the practice to Marshall, Virginia where she intends to build a new facility and changed the practice name to True North Equine Veterinary Services.
 The clinic will be a hub for the team of practitioners supporting equines in any life stage or discipline, providing a convenient, clean, and friendly work environment for dentists, farriers, saddle fitters, massage therapists, etc.